ignadv1986/NGS-From-Bench-to-Bioinformatics/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 ## Quantification of reads

 The BAM files generated during the alignment contain the coordinates of the detected genes, but not the number of copies that were detected.
-To convert the reads into a digital **count matrix**, the go-to option in the feature of the Subread binary package, [featureCounts](https://subread.sourceforge.net/featureCounts.html).
+To convert the reads into a digital **count matrix**, the go-to option is the feature of the Subread binary package, [featureCounts](https://subread.sourceforge.net/featureCounts.html).
 Here is the [link](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) for R users, where featureCounts is wrapped in the Bioconductor package Rsubread.
-It is very fast and memory efficient, and it takes a GTF annotation file to define the boundaries between exons and genes. **Important note:** if the GTF doesn't match the genome build, the counts will be zero.
+It is very fast and memory efficient, and it uses a GTF annotation file to define the boundaries between exons and genes. **Important note:** if the GTF doesn't match the genome build, the counts will be zero.
 The 3 critical settings that must be taken into account when using featureCounts are the following:

 - **Strandness** (unstranded, forward stranded, or reverse stranded (standard dUTP/Illumina workflow): Picking the wrong one will lead to a massive decrease in the count number.
-- **Multi-mapping:** Usually, reads that map to multiple places are ignored to avoid noise, but in some cases (like repetitive elements), it might be needed to switch this on.
+- **Multi-mapping:** Usually, reads that map to multiple locations are ignored to avoid noise, but in some cases (like repetitive elements), it might be needed to switch this on.
 - **Paired-end:** Must be switched on when analyzing paired-end reads.

 The manual for the featureCounts package can be found [here](https://subread.sourceforge.net/SubreadUsersGuide.pdf).